 In his foreword to Given Time Derrida outlines the role that the gift concept has played in the evolution of his thinking.
 It is clear from this that the concept was central to many of his writings; whether under its own name or through what he calls other “indissociable motifs,” which include: “speculation, destination…originary affirmation.”(x)* The idea of gift therefore appears to be foundational for many other concepts.

-Beyond philosophy the main thinking on the gift has taken place within the field of anthropology, of particular note is Marcel Mauss’s 1925 essay The Gift.
+Beyond philosophy the main thinking on the gift that Derrida comments upon is that which has taken place within the field of anthropology, of particular note is Marcel Mauss’s 1925 essay The Gift.
 This studied the gift-giving rituals of archaic societies in Micronesia, Polynesia and the Pacific Northwest; focusing on their role in the development of tribal social and economic structures.
 Derrida describes Mauss’s discourse as:

 “oriented by an ethics and a politics that tend to valorize the generosity of the giving-being.
 They oppose a liberal socialism to the inhuman coldness of economism.”
 (44)